zzzzzyx/zzzzzyx.github.io/Personal Interest.md

 ## Travel

+In China, I have been to 32/34 provinces.
+Hainan and Tibet are the only places I've never set foot on.

 I have been to 20 countries, including:

 From 06/30/2017 to 08/13/2017, I traveled across the Eurasian continent by taking trains, buses and boats.
 Started from Shenyang, China, I passed by Russia, Nordic, Germany, Cezch, Italy, Swiss and finally I reached Paris.\